Pan Fried Tilapia

 If you are a fan of seafood, don’t miss out on this fabulous fritto misto, these baked lobster tails, and my easy maki roll!

 This simple method is also perfect for a quick weeknight meal because it’s done in about 20 minutes.
-Serve it with the creamy lemon sauce and fresh veggies for a completely satisfying dish.
+I love to serve it with the creamy lemon sauce, hearty, dense bean salad, and crispy air fryer potato wedges for a completely satisfying meal.

 Why You’ll Love This Recipe